 - Mini Food Processor – great for making dips, spreads, and prepping chopped ingredients.
 I have a very serious relationship with my mini-prep plus processor.
 Get one (so many colors!), and then check out this article from Pinch of Yum that shows 12 Magical Ways to Use a Food Processor.

 - Small Scraping Spatulas – ideal for scraping those dips and spreads out of the food processor!
-Any small-size spatula will do, but if you’re in the market for one I like this set by OXO.
+Any small-size spatula will do, but if you’re in the market for one I like this set of Spatulas by OXO.

 - Sharp Knife – obvious, I know, but no one likes cutting tomatoes with a dull knife.
-I am a total Wusthof junkie (I favor the Classic Ikon series), and my favorite is the Deli Knife.
+I am a total Wusthof junkie (I favor the Classic Ikon series), and my favorite is the Wusthof Deli Knife.
 So versatile!